caoash/4336-WCMHealth-Dummy/README.md

 Client: SLB

-# Version 0.2.0
+# Version 0.3.0

 ## New Features
-- Added functionality to upload csv file that contains tool dump data
+- Added functionality to process the input dummy data
 - Added functionality to enter parameters